joseph-cchang/ETS-recommender-system/README.md

-This is the Recommender System project created by Joseph Chang while at Educational Testing Services.
-Completed from August 2022 to June 2023.
-Project implemented using Python with Jupyter Notebook.
+This Recommender System project was created by Joseph Chang while employed as a Research and Measurement Science Intern at Educational Testing Service.
+Project completed from August 2022 to June 2023 and implemented using Python with Jupyter Notebook.